Frenzis98/LuckCid/README.md

 # LuckCid

 #Description

 LukCid is console ID generator for PS3 compatible with Windows,Linux & Mac.
 This program will generate a 32 digit and letter combination of 11 specific starting numbers, a number 1, 2 specific zero's, a number 8, one random number or letter, 3 zero's, one random number or letter, a number 1 and the rest are random until it reaches 32 characters long.
+Every generated CID will be saved to a text file in the folder holding the program.

 DISCLAIMER: This is only for educational purposes.
 Do not use this for illegal purposes.